takefumi-yoshii/redux-aggregate/examples/with-thunk/README.md

 }
 ```

-Even if the internal state and business logic complicatedly, the ViewComponent will not be broken.
+Even if the internal state and business logic become complicated, ViewComponent will not broken.
+it is the place where `CounterQR` is applicable.
 It is recommended to use it inside a container to raise the purity of the component.

 ```javascript